 Farmers who usually grow spelt for us, for example Peter at Coombah , have had several challenging season, as the drought continues.
 This has resulted in a major shortage of organic Australian spelt.

-Consequently, we’ve had to source spelt from Canada.
+Consequently, we’ve had to source our spelt from Canada.
 Their spelt variety is known as CDC Origin.
 The suppliers work with several different farmers who are scattered throughout the southern halves of Manitoba and Saskatchewan.
 While other varieties of spelt grow in Alberta, they’re not part of this particular program.

 The spelt is a spring crop in the northern hemisphere, planted in May/June and harvested around September.

-The suppliers offer their spelt program to those famers who are looking to transition to organics.
+The suppliers offer their spelt program to those farmers who are looking to transition to organics.
 Coupled with the ever-rising costs associated with conventional farming, many are looking for niche markets and ways to diversify; organic acres are increasing as a result.